 This is a research seminar open to juniors and seniors.
 Priority given to history and environmental studies majors.
 History majors may take this course either as a research seminar or in place of HIST 301 “Writing the Past.”

 Not open to first-year students.
-Limited to 15 students.
+Limited to 18 students.
 Enrollment requires attendance at the first class meeting.
-Omitted 2016-17.
-Professor Gordon.2016-17: Not offered
+Fall semester.
+Professor A. Gordon.2017-18: Offered in Fall 2017

-[US/p] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
+[USP] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
 Major themes will be sexual and gender norms, faith and family, economic systems, geography, and culture with an emphasis on cross-cultural conflicts, interactions, and communities.
 Students will work extensively with primary source documents from court cases about interracial sex, premarital sex, sexual assault, abortion, same-sex intimacies, bastardy, and people of indeterminate sex and gender.
 Students will write an original research paper.
 One class meeting per week.
-Limited to 15 students.
-Not open to first-year students.
-Fall semester.
-Professor Manion.2016-17: Offered in Fall 2016

 [LA] We surround ourselves with stuff.
 These items that we create, use, display, and dwell in contain evidence about our lives.
 This course examines the historical role of material, architectural and visual objects in the creation of Mexico’s political and social order from the ancient Aztecs and Maya through today.
 Students will analyze material and visual evidence to learn about ethnic and gender relations, economic transformations, structures of rule, the experience of inequality, and the continual reconstruction of historical memory.
 Materials we will study include preconquest illuminated manuscripts, sculptures and temples; Spanish colonial paintings, architecture, ritual items, arts and crafts, maps, books, and botanical drawings; and modern sculpture, architecture, urban planning, maps, photographs, handicrafts, clothing, magazines, and even beauty contests.
 We will draw upon the rich collection of Mexican art in the Mead Art Museum, as well as items available in area museums and in digital archives.
 We will supplement our study of material culture with secondary texts and primary sources.
 Knowledge of Spanish and previous experience with Latin American history would be helpful, but are neither required nor expected.
 Two class meetings per week.